fuzzygroup/blog/_drafts/mysql-how-do-you-know-your-data-load-worked.md

 ---
 layout: post
-title: MySQL - How Do You Know Your Data Load Worked?
+title: MySQL - How Do You Know Your MySQL Data Load Worked?
 category: mysql
 tags: ["mysql"]
 ---